yusefmosiah/choir-scales/docs/Context.md

    - Examine the impact of different account states
    - Conduct comprehensive testing by combining multiple aspects

-The decision to defer testing until after the MVP launch phase allows the team to focus on rapid development and feature implementation during the initial sprint.
-This approach aims to balance the need for a quick MVP release with the long-term goal of ensuring robust and secure code.
+The Choir project is progressing towards its MVP launch with a clear vision of creating a revolutionary platform for high-quality content creation and AI model training.
+While challenges remain, the team is actively addressing key issues and working towards a robust, user-friendly, and innovative socioeconomic media network.